gloryodeyemi/COMP_8730_Project/README.md

 * **[quick_start.ipynb](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/quick_start.ipynb):** A python notebook that shows a successful run of the project using the quickstart guideline.

-* **[Summarization.ipynb](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/Summarization.ipynb) and [Summarization.py](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/Summarization.py)** are python notebook and script that shows the procedure of summarizing tweets with English-Yoruba code switches and the result gotten.
+* **[main.ipynb](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/main.ipynb) and [main.py](https://github.com/gloryodeyemi/COMP_8730_Project/blob/main/main.py)** are python notebook and script that utilizes the functions in utils to show the procedure of summarizing tweets with English-Yoruba code switches and the result gotten.

 ## Quickstart Guideline
 1. Clone the repository